Danny Lee: Setting the pace from an early age

 That 2023 win in Tucson was Lee’s highlight of the season and he finished 29th in the individual standings, signing up once again for Iron Heads.

-Iron Heads finished 13th in the regular season standings, but Lee and his teammates powered through the Team Championship in Dallas, managing to claim T2 with 4Aces, just behind winners Ripper.
+The Iron Heads finished 13th in the regular season standings, but Lee and his teammates powered through the Team Championship in Dallas, managing to claim T2 with 4Aces, just behind the champions, Ripper GC.

-Lee placed 38th in the individual standings to cement his place in LIV Golf League for another season with Iron Heads.
+Lee placed 38th in the individual standings to cement his place on LIV Golf League for another season with Iron Heads.

 Drew Steckel on Danny Lee’s swing